dirigible-io/dirigible-io.github.io/help/concepts.md

 ### Workspace

-Next is the concept of a [workspace](concepts_workspace.html), which is very similar to the well known *workspace* from desktop IDEs (e.g., Eclipse).
+Next is the concept of a [workspace](concepts_workspace.html) that is very similar to the well known *workspace* from desktop IDEs (e.g., Eclipse).
 The workspace can hold one or more projects.
 One user can have multiple workspaces, but can work in only one at a given moment of time.

 ### Registry